ksho/octopress/source/_posts/2014-01-22-using-icon-font-for-social-links.markdown

 {% endcodeblock %}

 Now, when you add the `.symbol` class to an element it will take a look at the text inside that element and instead of displaying it's inner-text, say 'twitterbird', it will render the corresponding icon character -- the twitter bird logo in this case.
 Inspect the HTML/CSS of the icons on the navigation to see what's going on.

+One optimization I could make to improve load time is cut down the contents of the font files to only include icons I care about -- this would effectively make the request for them free.

+Finally, though I did spend a bit of time tweaking their size and spacing, it took me only 15 minutes or so to get the icon font installed and working.